How does water pollution affect the animals that live in the streams and wetlands?

 The study of biological criteria to evaluate the presence, condition and numbers of types of fish, insects, algae, plants, and other organisms provide important information about the health of aquatic ecosystems: http://water.epa.gov/scitech/swguidance/standards/criteria/aqlife/biocriteria/index.cfm

 http://www.epa.gov/owow/wetlands/pdf/HerpConservation.pdf (PDF, 4 pp., 1.8 MB, about PDF)

-Questions?
-You can contact the Office of Wetlands, Oceans & Watersheds directly at the following: http://www.epa.gov/owow/contact.html
+If you have further questions, contact the Office of Wetlands, Oceans & Watersheds directly at the following: http://www.epa.gov/owow/contact.html.

 You may also be interested in learning about habitat protection and conservation efforts at the US Fish and Wildlife Service: http://www.fws.gov/habitat/.